 - Research fellow then lecturer in economics, University College Cardiff, 1978-88

-The Permanent Secretary is responsible for the overall management of the department.
+The Permanent Secretary is responsible for the overall management and leadership of the department.

-The Permanent Secretary leads DCMS civil servants that are responsible for the contribution of the arts, sport, tourism, creative industries and media to economic growth and wellbeing, as well as promoting equality and diversity in society.
-This includes implementation of Gay Marriage legislation, delivery of major projects such as broadband rollout, ensuring a long-lasting legacy from the 2012 Olympic and Paralympic Games, and organising a fitting series of events to mark the First World War centenary.
+The Permanent Secretary leads DCMS civil servants that are responsible for the contribution of the arts, sport, tourism, digital, media and creative industries to economic growth.
+This includes enriching lives, promoting Britain to the world, delivery of major projects such as broadband rollout, ensuring a long-lasting legacy from the 2012 Olympic and Paralympic Games and organising a fitting series of events to mark the First World War centenary.